 Lorna W.S.
 (Lim) Wong, Director of Media Relations

-Administrative/executive issues, labor management, hospital finance, health policy and insurance, affiliations
+Women’s health (gynecology), urban and community health, administrative/executive issues, labor management, hospital finance, health policy and insurance, affiliations

 Ashley Heher, Assistant Director of the News Office